 Alex Oettl joined the strategic management faculty in 2009.
 His research interests include the economics of innovation, knowledge spillovers, labor mobility, and economic geography.
 His current work focuses on the production and diffusion of ideas at the individual, firm, and regional level.

-Professor Oettl's research has been published in Management Science, Nature, Journal of Financial Economics, Journal of Urban Economics, the Journal of International Business Studies, profiled in multiple media outlets, and presented at business schools around the world.
+Professor Oettl's research has been published in Management Science, Nature, Journal of Financial Economics, Proceedings of the National Academy of Sciences (PNAS), Journal of Urban Economics, the Journal of International Business Studies, profiled in multiple media outlets, and presented at business schools around the world.
 He is a recipient of the 2014 Kauffman Junior Faculty Fellowship in Entrepreneurship Research.

 Agrawal, Ajay, Alberto Galasso, and Alexander Oettl.
 2014.
 "Roads and Innovation," Working Paper.